Syracuse basketball fans now know how Cincinnati, UConn, Georgetown and Pittsburgh felt after the 2006 Big East Tournament.

 It was good to see red-shirt senior Scoop Jardine nail two clutch 3-pointers at the end of regulation to tie the game, 68-68, and send it into OT.
 It was nice to see the Orange (26-7) competing without sophomore guard Brandon Triche, who played himself into Jim Boeheim’s dog house Friday night.
 It was nice to see another solid Big East Conference Tournament game (this event never disappoints).

 UConn (25-9) is riding Walker like SU rode guard Gerry McNamara in 2006.
-Orange supporters may hate it now, but will respect it Sunday morning when UConn win its seventh Big East Tournament Title.
+Orange supporters may hate it now, but will respect it Sunday morning when UConn wins its seventh Big East Tournament title.

 Make sure to check out SB Nation New York’s Selection Sunday coverage of Syracuse University and the rest of the Big East Conference.